 Intercourse – We encourage you to wait until after your six-week postpartum visit to resume intercourse.
 Most women may resume intercourse when the vaginal area feels comfortable and your stitches have healed.
 Gentleness and additional lubrication may be needed for comfort initially.
 Please contact our office for evaluation with persistent pain or problems.
 Birth control MUST BE USED to prevent pregnancy anytime after delivery.
 Breast feeding does not prevent you from ovulating.
 Oral contraceptives must be used for two weeks compliantly to protect you from pregnancy.
 Please use condoms if you have not completed at least two weeks of pills before resuming intercourse.
 We encourage you to wait one year between pregnancies to allow your body to recuperate and replenish vitamin stores.

 Postpartum Blues – Due to hormonal changes during the first 10 days after delivery, you may feel unexpectedly emotional.
 Frequent crying and irritability are common.
 If these symptoms worsen or persist, you may be experiencing postpartum depression.
 It is estimated that 10 percent of all women suffer from postpartum depression anytime within six months following delivery.
 Please call our office if any of the following symptoms persist longer than 10 days or become severe:

 Call our office immediately or proceed to the emergency room for immediate care if you experience:

 Fathers and significant others play a key role in the prevention and early detection of postpartum depression.
-Their caring support and presence during this time are vital to the health of mom & baby.
+Their caring support and presence during this time are vital to the health of mom and baby.

 CARE OF BABY